 It was during the time in California that my wife gave birth to our son, Cameron.
 He was a joy to behold.
 I cannot recall a better day in my life than the day in which Cameron was born, September 1, 1988.
 He is a special individual.

 Unfortunately, the relationship between my wife and I deteriorated over time.
 We were too young and too immature to handle the responsibilities that were put in front of us.
-As a result, our marriage ended after a little over 3 years together.
+Although I was passionately in love with her, I treated her badly.
+As a result, our marriage ended after a little over three years together.

 Consequently, I have not had the kind of relationship with Cameron that I would have liked to have had.
 I feel that he knows I love him, for both of us enjoyed the times we have spent together.
 He will forever be in my daily thoughts and prayers.